 But Swinton’s performance is distinct from Sleep in at least one major way — Swinton made herself the subject.
 It’s unlikely, according to Katz, that Warhol would have put himself in the spotlight.
 “The thing that Warhol was always famous for,” said Katz, “was casting a refractive light, so he bounces your gaze back and he actually quite explicitly stated this: When a mirror looks in a mirror, he famously said, what is there to see?”

-But today, the author doubles as the subject inside and outside of the art realm.
+But today, the author doubles as the subject inside and outside of the art world.
 Showcasing one’s own sleeping self feels like a natural re-boot of Sleep for the social media era.
 So natural, in fact, that it’s a behavior too normal to parody.
 In 2011, the fake-news site ExaminerNews.net published an article called “Lena Dunham to Remake Andy Warhol’s Sleep.”

 “Dunham announced her plan to shoot a digital remake of Warhol’s 1963 film, casting herself in the role of the sleeper….“Same run time, static framing, all done in one day of shooting…but give it a more modern twist, you know?
 Something that really speaks to what sleeping is like in the 21st century.”